sayan112/RoadToFullTimeServiceBased/WebDevelopmentQuestions/Question&Answers.md

 1. **Project Overview:**

    - NoteFy is a notes application that I developed to provide users with a secure and user-friendly platform for managing their notes.
-The project aimed to implement JW T authentication for enhanced data protection and offer CRUD functionality for creating, reading, updating, and deleting notes.
+The project aimed to implement JWT authentication for enhanced data protection and offer CRUD functionality for creating, reading, updating, and deleting notes.

 2. **Technology Stack:**